Percy Burn viaduct

 The project team are also working with the various stakeholders that have a relationship to the Tuatapere Hump Ridge Track, including SILNA representatives, Rowallan Alton Inc., Southland District Council, Heritage New Zealand and Port Craig Viaducts Charitable Trust.

-At the end of the project, the Tuatapere Hump Ridge Track Charitable Trust will continue to manage and operate the upgraded track and facilities as a Great Walk.
+The Tuatapere Hump Track Charitable Trust will continue to manage and operate the track and facilities during and after the upgrade project.

 Community benefit

-There has already been an increase in usage of the Tuatapere Hump Ridge Track since the 2019 Great Walk announcement.
+There has already been an increase in bookings for the Tuatapere Hump Ridge Track since the 2019 Great Walk upgrade announcement.

 Project progress

-The 61 km track has been divided into sections.
-This will allow the construction contracting teams to undertake the track upgrade work concurrently but also focus on the section most in need of repair.
+The 61 km track has been divided into sections so the construction contracting teams can do the track upgrade work on different sections at the same time and focus on the sections most in need of repair/upgrade.

 Hump Ridge Track upgrade map (3,722K)